spatie/twitter-labs/README.md

 ## Usage

-Currently, only the filtered stream endpoints are implemented.
+Currently, only the **filtered stream endpoints** are implemented.
 We accept PRs for the other features Twitter Labs exposes.

+⚠ You'll need a Twitter Developer account with Twitter Dev Labs access enabled and an application that's enrolled in the filtered streams preview.
+Have a look at https://developer.twitter.com/en/labs.

-### Filtered stream
+### Filtered streams overview

 You can find the Twitter Labs filtered stream API docs [here](https://developer.twitter.com/en/docs/labs/filtered-stream/overview).